jcjorel/ec2-spot-converter/README.md

 Optionally, the tool can wait, at end of conversion, for the newly created instance to reach one of specified health states in all participating target groups.
 Specify `--wait-for-tg-states` setting without argument to wait for the `["unused", "healthy"]` states or provide a list of expected target group states
-(ex: specify both `unhealthy` and `healthy` to exit from the tool after the `initial` phase even in case failure to pass health checks).
+(ex: specify both `unhealthy` and `healthy` to exit from the tool after the `initial` phase even in case of failure to pass health checks).

 # Command line usage